Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     If you haven’t moved since the start of your turn, you can use a :rsc-bonus-action: **Bonus Action** to steady your aim.
 Until the end of your next turn, you have :d20-adv: **Advantage** on the next ranged weapon :d20-attack: **Attack Roll** you make.
 This effect ends early if you move or take damage.

-### Martial Adept
-*1st-level Feat*

-**Prerequisites:** Proficiency with any Martial Weapon
-**Repeatable:** No

-You have martial training that allows you to perform special combat Manoeuvres.
-You gain the following benefits:

-- **Manoeuvres**

-    You learn two manoeuvres of your choice from among those available to the Battle Master archetype in the fighter class.

-    If a maneuver you use requires your target to make a :d20-save: **Saving Throw** to resist the manoeuvre’s effects, the :d20-save: **Saving Throw** DC equals **8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice)**.

-- **Superiority Die**

-    You gain two superiority die, which are :die-d6:d6s (this die is added to any superiority dice you have from another source).
-This die is used to fuel your manoeuvres.
-A superiority die is expended when you use it.

-You regain your expended superiority dice when you finish a short or long rest.

 ### Miner
 *1st-level Feat*